AerisCloud/ansible-glusterfs/README.md

 * `gluster_volumes` is a list of the volumes you want to create.
 * `glusterfs_cluster_name` must be set to the name of the group containing all the nodes of the GlusterFS cluster.
+* `glusterfs_version` is the Gluster version.
+Choices are '36', '37 or '38' which provides 3.6, 3.7 or 3.8, respectively.
+Default is '38'.

 See also
 --------